-OnEventAlert This event handler is called whenever an event alert is received from database for one of the monitor events.
-This event handler is called whenever an event alert is received from the database for one of the monitor events. те -- --- ----
+This event handler is called whenever an event alert is received from the database for one of the monitor events.

 5.3.3 Using Events

 Events are raised by the database engine when a POST_EVENT statement is executed by a stored procedure or Trigger.
 The POST_EVENT statement also names the event.
 For example: